Loading Events

 Learning Objectives:

-- Understand the rationale for trauma-informed treatments and the common factors across treatments
+• Understand the rationale for trauma-focused treatments and primary mechanisms of change across treatments.

-- Become familiar with the techniques used in trauma therapies for children and adults, specifically Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Trauma-Focused CBT (TF-CBT), and Others (GB-CBT, WET, EMDR, etc.)
+• Become familiar with common trauma therapies for children and adults, such as Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and Trauma-Focused CBT (TF-CBT).

 Location: Zoom